-Imaging

-On December 31, 2021, we closed the Divestiture.
-The retained KaVo business, which is focused on dental imaging equipment, is used in dental offices, clinics and hospitals.
-In connection with the Divestiture, we will rebrand our KaVo dental imaging products and KaVo dental imaging business.
-The dental imaging business was primarily established through the acquisition of Gendex in 2004 and PaloDExTM Group Oy in 2009, but also includes products from numerous other acquisitions.
-Our equipment products are marketed under a variety of brands, including Dexis, Gendex, and i-CAT.
+Our Imaging & Diagnostic Solutions business is focused on imaging, X-ray, and intraoral scanner solutions used in dental offices, clinics and hospitals.
+The dental imaging business was primarily established through the acquisition of Gendex in 2004 and PaloDExTM Group Oy in 2009, but also includes products from numerous other acquisitions, including the acquisition of Carestream's Intraoral Scanner business in 2022.
+Our equipment products are marketed under a variety of brands, including DEXIS, Gendex, and i-CAT.

-The table below provides a summary description of key products and brands offered by our Imaging business:
+The table below provides a summary description of select solutions and products offered by our Imaging & Diagnostic Solutions business: